Edward Frankland: Biography

 In summer 1847 Frankland visited Germany and met some of Playfair's chemistry contacts there, including Robert Bunsen.
 In August 1847, Frankland accepted a post as science-master at a boarding school (Queenwood College) in Hampshire, but the following summer he opted to return to Germany to be a full-time student at the University of Marburg.
 Robert Bunsen was an influential teacher at Marburg at the time, and Bunsen's reputation was one of the main attractions for Frankland.
 The following year Frankland accepted an invitation to move to Justus von Liebig's laboratory at Giessen.
 By this stage, Frankland already had his own research agenda and had published some original research in chemistry.

 In January 1850, Lyon Playfair revealed his intention to resign from his professorship at Putney College for Civil Engineers in London and arrange to have Frankland become his successor.
 Hence Frankland abruptly terminated his studies in Germany and returned to take up Playfair's former position in England.
 A year later Frankland became professor of chemistry at a newly established school now known as the University of Manchester.
 In 1857, he became lecturer in chemistry at St Bartholomew's Hospital, London, and, in 1863, professor of chemistry at the Royal Institution, London.
 For two decades Frankland also had a teaching role at the Royal School of Mines in London; and he taught briefly (from 1859 to 1861) at the Royal India Military College at Addiscombe, Surrey.

-Edward Frankland was elected a Fellow of the Royal Society in 1853 and awarded the Society's Royal Medal in 1857 and its Copley Medal in 1894.
+Edward Frankland was elected a Fellow of the Royal Society in 1853.
+He was awarded the Society's Royal Medal in 1857 and its Copley Medal in 1894 and was also a member of the X Club.
 He was made a Knight Commander of the Order of the Bath in 1897.

 Edward Frankland became engaged to Sophie Fick, sister of physiologist Adolf Eugen Fick, from Kassel in October 1849.
 They had first met on Frankland's 1847 trip.
 They married on 27 February 1851 at St Martin-in-the-Fields.
 After Sophie's death from tuberculosis in 1874, in 1875 Edward Frankland married Ellen Frances Grenside.
 He died in Golaa, a village in the Gudbrand Valley whilst on a holiday in Norway.
 His body was returned to Britain and he was buried near his home in Reigate, Surrey.

 His son Percy Frankland was also a noted chemist and a Fellow of the Royal Society.

-Frankland's papers are held at the John Rylands Library, Manchester.
+Frankland's papers are held at The University of Manchester Library.